Supreme Leader Snoke: The Rise of Skywalker (2019)

-In The Rise of Skywalker, Kylo Ren finds several clones resembling Snoke at Palpatine's (Ian McDiarmid) lair on the Sith world Exegol.
+In The Rise of Skywalker, Kylo Ren finds several clones resembling Snoke at Emperor Palpatine’s (Ian McDiarmid) lair on the Sith world Exegol.
 Snoke's voice is briefly used by Palpatine when talking to Ren.
-It is revealed that Palpatine had created Snoke as a puppet to lure Ren towards the dark side, and to reclaim the galaxy through the First Order.
+It is revealed that the Sith Lord had used his creation Snoke as a puppet to lure Ren towards the dark side, and to reclaim the galaxy through the First Order.

 Other works

 Snoke appears in the 2015 novelization of The Force Awakens by Alan Dean Foster.
 In the novel, Leia tells Han in more detail how Snoke, aware that their son would be "strong with the Force" and possess "equal potential for good or evil", had long watched Ben and manipulated events to draw him to the dark side.
-An unplayable Lego minifigure version of Snoke appears in cutscenes in the 2016 video game Lego Star Wars: The Force Awakens, but became playable in Lego Star Wars: The Skywalker Saga as a character of the Dark Side class, and is the only Sith, (aside from the Classic and Holiday Special versions of Darth Vader), to not be unlocked through playing the story, instead as an unlockable from a sidequest in Exegol.
+An unplayable Lego minifigure version of Snoke appears in cutscenes in the 2016 video game Lego Star Wars: The Force Awakens, but became playable in Lego Star Wars: The Skywalker Saga as a character of the Dark Side class.
 In the spring of 2018, Snoke was added to the mobile MOBA Star Wars: Force Arena as a playable Dark Side squad leader.

 Snoke is the focus of the 2019 one-shot comic book Age of Resistance: Villains – Supreme Leader Snoke, in which he says to Kylo, "If I had your uncle by my side instead of you, the galaxy would have been mine a long time ago."

 According to The Rise of Skywalker: The Visual Dictionary (2019), Snoke's physical appearance was purposefully designed by Palpatine to ensure his species remained unidentifiable.
 Furthermore, Snoke's reluctance to meet in person with his First Order underlings helped conceal the fact that he was an artificial being.
 General Pryde (Richard E. Grant), a supporting villain in The Rise of Skywalker, was one of the few characters who knew Snoke was subservient to a higher power.
 The Star Wars Book (released in 2020 and co-authored by Lucasfilm creative Pablo Hidalgo) suggested Snoke may have been unaware of his origins.
 In The Rise of Kylo Ren comic book series, Kylo believes that Luke is responsible for Snoke's injuries.